tencentyun/intlcloud-documents/yehe_doc/网络/网络流日志/产品简介/产品功能_intl_en.md

  - The network ACL is stateless; therefore, the response to the accepted traffic should follow the network ACL rules.

   For example, if you ping your instance (private IP of the network interface: 172.31.16.139) from your home computer (IP: 203.0.113.12), and the security group's inbound rule allows the ICMP traffic while its outbound rule does not, your instance will respond to the ping command as the security group is stateful.
-  If your network ACL allows the inbound but rejects the outbound ICMP traffic, response to the ping command will be discarded and will not be sent to your home computer as the network ACL is stateless.
+  If your network ACL allows the inbound but rejects the outbound ICMP traffic, response to the ping request will be discarded and will not be sent to your home computer as the network ACL is stateless.
 In this case, the flow log has two records:
   - The ACCEPT record for sending the ping command allowed by both network ACL and security group (so that the traffic can reach your instance).
   - The REJECT record for the response to the ping command rejected by the network ACL.